-Ages: 14 - 17
+Ages: 16 - 17

 Diamere is the peacemaker of the family.
 His generous spirit is an endearing quality that his siblings appreciate, and you will too!
 He looks forward to parents who share his love of sports, go to games or watch them on TV, and who show up at their kids' games.

 Alayna is the playful, humorist in the family.
 Her tendency to be blunt and even oppositional can be softened by people who play to her strengths.
-Finding her own unique interests in music, plays, sports, etc. and being generous with one-on-one time will go a long way towards encouraging good choices.
+Finding her own unique interests in music, dance, sports, etc. and being generous with one-on-one time will go a long way towards encouraging good choices.
 Alayna can become easily bored, so having varied activities, short study times and built-in rewards will be important.

-Because they've missed a lot of school, these children need educational allies who recognize their high intelligence and will help them catch up with their grade level.
+Because they've missed a lot of school, these teens need educational allies who recognize their high intelligence and will help them catch up with their grade level.
 They have so much potential to excel in this area!

-Each of the children has indicated a desire to stay connected with their grandmother and extended family, as well as with foster family members.
-They were also enthusiastic in their desire that a family take them to entertainment places they've never experienced, like Disney World or Disneyland.
+Alayna and Diamere indicated a desire to stay connected with their older sister Meciah, grandmother and extended family, as well as with foster family members.
+They were also enthusiastic in their desire that a family take them to entertainment places they've never experienced.
 They have lived in Virginia and Florida and would like to return, as well as travel to new places.

-Portrait by Cindy Sherman Photography
+Portrait by Alessi Photography

-© Copyright 2012 Special Needs Adoptive Parent Services, Inc. All rights reserved.
+© Copyright 2015 Special Needs Adoptive Parent Services, Inc. All rights reserved.
 Do not repost without prior approval.